irugarg/amplify-cross-acc/README.md

 **Deploying with CDK**

-1. Run `npm install` inside cdk folder.
+1. Run `npm install` inside cdk folder to install all cdk depedencies.

 2. If, first time using CDK, run `cd cdk && cdk bootstrap`
+  - The account you want to deploy have to be bootstrapped first, which means some minimal infrastructure is provisioned into the account so that the CDK can access it.
+You also have to add a trust relationship to the account that contains the pipeline.

 For CI/CD for development/test environment in cdk folder:
   1. Run `cdk deploy CICDDevStack --profile amplify-for-dev-test`